Mr Gay UK: Notable contestants

 Mr Gay Newcastle 2007, Charlie Drummond, became a Big Brother housemate in the 2009 series, where he sparked an "are they?/aren't they" relationship with fellow bisexual housemate Rodrigo Lopes.
 He made it to the final, finishing in 4th place.
 Drummond later went on to become Mr Gay Bristol 2011.

-Mr UK 2010 finalist, Calum William Kieth Owen, has gone on to compete in further pageants and earned himself the title of Mister Supernational Manchester in 2011 and won the Best Hair heat.

-Mr Gay UK winner 2011, Samuel Kneen, made headlines by donating prize money to HIV charity Terrence Higgins Trust.

-Mr Gay UK winner 2013, Stuart Hatton, is noted as the most successful 'Mr Gay' as he went on to represent the United Kingdom in Austria at Mr Gay Europe and was second runner up.
-Two months later Hatton travelled to Rome, Italy to represent the United Kingdom once more as Mr Gay UK but this time at The Mr Gay World Contest where he won the Mr Gay World title and therefore becoming the first ever United Kingdom winner to receive the global award.
+Mr Gay UK winner 2013, Stuart Hatton, went on to represent the United Kingdom in Austria at Mr Gay Europe and was second runner up.
+Two months later Hatton travelled to Rome, Italy to represent the United Kingdom once more as Mr Gay UK but this time at The Mr Gay World Contest where he won the Mr Gay World title becoming the first United Kingdom winner to receive the global award.

-In 2014 Hatton was awarded the Mr Gay UK Title for a 2nd year for his LGBTI Activist roles.
-Making him the only ever man to hold the Mr Gay UK title for two years.

-He is the founder of the anti bullying and homophobia awareness campaign 'So What' The mission statement being, "Some of us have green eyes, some of us have blue eyes, some of us are straight, some of us are gay..
-SO WHAT!"
-The campaigns asks for supporters of all different ages, nationalities and sexualities to upload selfies of themselves to social media platforms, with the words 'So What' written on the palms of their hands to help battle homophobia around the world.

-Hatton has appeared on the cover of many worldwide Gay Magazines.